Canine Cognitive Dysfunction: Dementia in Dogs

 If your dog is diagnosed with CCD, it can be heartbreaking.
 Nobody likes to see their best friend suffer, and as your pet ages, you may feel helpless.
 But, you can help make your pet’s twilight years comfortable by knowing the symptoms of CCD, minimizing stress, and adding all natural supplements to your pet’s regimen.

-Recognizing dementia or CCD in dogs is not quite as straightforward as it is in humans.
+Recognizing CCD or dementia in dogs is not quite as straightforward as it is in humans.
 Your dog cannot tell you that they forgot something, they cannot tell you that they are scared or worried or don’t know where they are.
 So as your pet ages, it is important to pay attention to their habits and routines so that you can know when something is off, and recognize the presence of dementia in dogs.

 Since there is no easy test to diagnose a dog with CCD, it is important that you write down any observations you have made and bring that paper to the vet.

-Your veterinarian may be looking for the following symptoms:
+Your veterinarian may be looking for the following symptoms of Canine Cognitive Dysfunction:

 Disorientation and Increased Anxiety

-One sign of CCD or dementia, you may notice her pacing behind closed doors.
+One sign of CCD or dementia in dogs is that you may notice your dog pacing behind closed doors.
 The reason for the pacing is usually due to being lost.
-She may not remember how to exit the room or might not remember the home at all.
-You may also notice her gazing into space; almost as if she is staring into the wall.
-This could be a house she has lived in for years.
-She may simply not remember it due to a declining mental state.
+They may not remember how to exit the room or might not remember the home at all.
+You may also notice them gazing into space; almost as if they are staring into the wall.
+This could be a house they have lived in for years.
+They may simply not recognize it, due to a declining mental state.

-This will lead to increased anxiety.
-That’s as to be expected.
+This will understandably lead to increased anxiety.
 Think about what would happen if we were completely lost and didn’t know where we were or where to go.
 We would become anxious ourselves.
 Excessive anxious barking may occur.
 You know your dog’s bark and what each one means.
 You may hear anxious or nervous barking, along with some possible howling, signs of their distress.

 Lack of Bowel Control

 Another sign of CCD or dementia in dogs is a lack of bowel control.
-Even if your dog has the best track record for using the bathroom outside, he might start peeing and/or pooping inside the house.
-Stay calm if this occurs; this isn’t his fault.
-He may lose control of his bowels due to anxiety or another underlying condition.
-Comfort her and let her know everything is going to be okay.
-If you remain optimistic, she is more likely to remain optimistic.
+Even if your dog has the best track record for using the bathroom outside, they might start having accidents inside the house.
+Stay calm if this occurs; this isn’t their fault.
+They may lose control of their bowels due to anxiety or another underlying condition.
+Comfort your dog and let them know everything is going to be okay.
+If you remain optimistic, they are more likely to remain optimistic.

 Changes in Appetite

-You may notice a decrease or increase in appetite with CCD or dementia.
+You may also notice a decrease or increase in appetite with CCD or dementia in dogs.
 Usually, this is due to increased anxiety, but it could also be that due to their CCD, they just forget to eat.
-They may not eat until she remembers; or if you place her food bowl directly in front of her.
+They may not eat until they remember, or they may eat if you place their food bowl directly in front of them.

 Changes in Hearing and/or Vision

 It is important to note that changes in hearing or vision can cause some of the same symptoms as CCD or dementia in dogs.
 For example, a dog who is losing hearing or vision may become disoriented and may have increased anxiety as a result.
-Have your vet test for hearing and vision problems to rule out CCD.
+Have your vet test for hearing and vision problems to rule out CCD or dementia in dogs.

-There is no cure-all for dementia or CCD.
-However, there are ways that you can keep your pet comfortable and slow their decline.
+There is no cure for dementia in dogs or Canine Cognitive Dysfunction.
+However, there are ways that you can help keep your pet comfortable and slow their decline.

-It is important that you consult your veterinarian (we recommend a holistic vet when possible) to discuss supplements that can help slow decline and to discuss all of your options.
+It is important that you consult your veterinarian (we recommend a holistic vet when possible) to discuss supplements that can help slow decline and to discuss all of your options for dementia in dogs.

-CBD has been proven to help treat everything from seizures to anxiety and depression, and neurological issues in dogs.
+CBD has been shown to help animals with many symptoms and ailments, from seizures to anxiety to pain, and even neurological issues in dogs.
 In fact, the U.S. government has a patent on cannabis as a neuro-protectant.

-If your pet has dementia, we recommend our HEAL CBD oil for dogs, as it has 1100 mg of full-spectrum CBD and has a perfect balance of fatty acids and omega-3 and omega-6 fatty acids.
+For Canine Cognitive Dysfunction, or dementia in dogs, we recommend our HEAL CBD oil for dogs, as it has 1100 mg of full-spectrum CBD and has a perfect balance of fatty acids and omega-3 and omega-6 fatty acids.
 CBD is a great supplement for supporting your dog with dementia.

-Dogs with dementia are recommended 35-50 mg of CBD per day, but this can vary by age and condition (many dogs with dementia are in their senior years).
-Split the daily dose into multiple applications a day.
-This will maintain blood concentration of CBD throughout the day.
-Additionally, it will lower the possibility of any stomach upset as your pet’s gut gets used to an oil tincture.
+For administering the CBD oil for dementia in dogs, we recommend applying directly to the gums for the best and fastest absorption.
+We also recommend splitting your dog’s optimal daily dosage into multiple applications a day.
+This will help maintain blood concentration of CBD throughout the day.
+Additionally, it will help lower the possibility of any stomach upset as your pet’s gut gets used to the addition of an oil tincture.